What we do

 When you click "Display Large Map", the screen will, by default, show a map of central Ontario.
 To have the large map open to a different view of Ontario instead, choose any one of the 18 items on this drop-down menu.
 The choices are major cities (Toronto, Ottawa, Hamilton, etc.), regions of Ontario (south, south-west, east, etc.), or the entire province at once.

-Select Categories for Display of Map Areas
+Select Colours for Display of Map Areas

 On the large map, the left-hand bottom corner is occupied by a legend containing 4 items: